 Maternal-fetal medicine physicians specialize in the diagnosis, treatment, and care of expectant mothers and their unborn babies who may be at high risk for health problems or complications.
-Home to the WNY Regional Perinatal Center, John R. Oishei Children's Hospital has board certified maternal-fetal medicine specialists who work together with a multidisciplinary team of pediatric surgeons and pediatric medical subspecialists in the management and consultation of high-risk pregnancy.
+Home to the Advanced Pregnancy Care Center, John R. Oishei Children's Hospital has board certified maternal-fetal medicine specialists who work together with a multidisciplinary team of pediatric surgeons and pediatric medical subspecialists in the management and consultation of high-risk pregnancy.

 - Preconception counseling